US Visa Appointment Wait Time 2026: India, Canada, UAE

 !

-Key Takeaways About US Visa Appointment Wait Times in 2026:
+Key Takeaways About US Visa Appointment Wait Times (2026):

 • »

-US visa appointment wait times in 2026 range from days to over a year depending on consulate location and visa category.
-Employment-based visa holders on O-1, L-1, and immigrant visa pathways are directly affected when consular processing is required.
+US visa appointment wait times in 2026 can range from days to over a year, depending on consulate location and visa category.

 • »